 Banco de Comercio Exterior de Colombia S.A.

-Bancoldex participates in the Global Reporting Initiative (GRI) and discloses on its website a Sustainability Report and Annual Report that provides information on the Bank’s portfolio by business lines and economic segments, and human resources performance among other information in line with GRI standards.
+Bancoldex participates in the Global Reporting Initiative and discloses on its website a Sustainability Report and Annual Report that provides information on its portfolio by business lines and economic segments, and human resources performance among other information in line with GRI standards.
 In addition, Bancoldex has an external communication mechanism in place that allows it to receive, track and respond to inquiries and complaints from the public regarding its operations.

 Bancoldex will report periodically to MIGA on the breakdown of the portfolio, implementation of the ESMS and all applicable E&S requirements.